Phantawat/Phantawat/README.md

 ## About Me

 Hi there! 👋 I'm `Phantawat Lueangsiriwattana`, currently studying Software and Knowledge Engineering at Kasetsart University, Bangkok, Thailand.
 You can call me `Organ`.
-Feel free to reach out if you have any questions or just want to chat about projects or related interests.
+Love to play football Feel free to reach out if you have any questions or just want to chat about projects or related interests.
 Happy coding! 🚀

 ## 💻 Tech Stack: